bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/invalid_const_assignment.md

-TypeError: invalid assignment to const “x”
+TypeError: invalid assignment to const "x”
 ==========================================

-The JavaScript exception “invalid assignment to const” occurs when it was attempted to alter a constant value.
+The JavaScript exception "invalid assignment to const” occurs when it was attempted to alter a constant value.
 JavaScript `const` declarations can’t be re-assigned or redeclared.

 Message
 -------